Use Copy Paste Manager faster

 ShortcutAction

-Page Up / Page DownJump to the top or bottom of the list.
+Page Up / Page DownJump to the top or bottom of the current list.

 EscapeClose history without pasting.